Community solar: Colorado

-In Colorado, Xcel Energy customers continue to pay the standard non-energy fees, but can buy enough solar shares to offset 120 percent of their load.
+In Colorado, Xcel Energy customers continue to pay the standard non-energy fees but can buy enough solar shares to offset 120 percent of their load.

+In 2024, Colorado Governor Jared Polis signed SB24-207, the Community Solar Modernization Act, to streamline solar farm development and expand access for low-to-moderate income (LMI) households.
+Starting in 2026, the law increases the maximum size of community solar gardens to 5 MW, requires at least 51% of capacity to serve LMI subscribers with a minimum 25% bill discount, and mandates utility companies to offer 100 MW of community solar capacity over two years.

 Florida

 Orlando Utilities Commission (OUC) has a solar farm that began producing power in October 2013.
 The municipal utility, which has approximately 55 percent of its 230,000 electric customers living in multi-family housing, sought a unique solution for those wanting to use solar power, but unable to modify the homes they rent or lease.
 This project also allows those customers the ability to buy into solar without all of the upfront costs.
 Subscribing customers volunteered to pay a higher rate on their power bill, but they were also able to lock in that rate for the estimated life of the project – 25 years.
 Today, 1,312 solar panels are generating up to 400 kilowatts (kW) of electricity at OUC's Gardenia Operations facility next to Interstate 4.
 The panels are on three canopies, which have created 151 covered LED-lit parking spaces over about 2.5 acres.
 A total of 39 customers have subscribed to the project.
-Each kW of the array’s 400 kW was sold in blocks, with a limit of 15 blocks per customer.
+Each kW of the array's 400 kW was sold in blocks, with a limit of 15 blocks per customer.
 Each block represents 112 kilowatt hours (kWh) on a customer's monthly bill, so the maximum benefit per customer is 1,680 kWh.
 The average OUC residential customer uses around 1,200 kWh.
 Any unused power is credited on the account for the next month.

+Illinois

+Illinois has a strong community solar market thanks to the Future Energy Jobs Act and the Climate Equitable Jobs Act.
+Illinois first introduced community solar under the Illinois Shines Program in 2019.
+According to pv magazine USA, Illinois was ranked fourth for its community solar operating capacity as of 2024, and as of the beginning of 2025, it had 393 MWac of total community solar capacity.